DeveloperCielo/EDI/source/extrato-edi-english.md

 # Introduction

-The Electronic Statement (EDI) is a product offered by Cielo to customers requiring automation in conciliation.
-In it, the information is transmitted in a standardized manner without manual intervention through the EDI channel, providing agility and security in the traffic information.
+The Eletronic Data Interchange Report (EDI) is a product offered by Cielo to customers requiring automation in conciliation.
+In this case, the information is transmitted in a standardized manner without manual intervention through the EDI channel, providing agility and security in the traffic information.

 ![Fluxo](images/fluxo-edi.jpg)